Shop with Confidence

 - Proudly made in the USA.

-- Tested & proven protection from a wide variety of CWA & ITC threats (see below for details).
+- Tested & proven protection from a wide variety of CWA & TIC threats (see below for details).

 - Increased physical/tensile strength and broad chemical holdout for durable, long-lasting protection in the event of a disaster.

-- Features a heat-sealed and tapered stream for ideal protection from particulate and vapor hazards.
+- Features a heat-sealed and taped stream for enhanced protection from particulate and vapor hazards (more on vapor hazards below).

 - Compatible with all MIRA Safety gas masks & full-face respirators.